cristalsung/spoonacular-widgets/readme.txt

 == Description ==

-This plugin allows recipe authors to enhance their recipes with three widgets:
+If you want to [start a food blog](https://spoonacular.com/blog/how-to-start-a-food-blog) this plugin is for you.
+The plugin allows recipe authors to enhance their recipes with three widgets:

 1. An ingredient visualizer to make more attractive ingredient lists.
 2. A price analyzer that shows how much the recipe approximately costs.